Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 Any mundane statuses, even at their worst, will naturally be purged from an Exalt if they are given a full day of rest.

+### Teamwork

+When a Player performs a successful action with the sole intent of helping another character, they grant their target character +2 dice.
+Alternatively, the Player may grant Peripheral Motes equal to the number of successes rolled to target character.

+A target cannot gain more than +2 dice on an action from teamwork, though it explicitly stacks with other Advantages, such as Stunting.

 Advantages and Disadvantages
 ----------------------------